YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 22
 new day ,same grind
-yesterday was a crazy one cause i did not have good service but we still moving.
+yesterday was a crazy one cause i did not have good service but we still moving. today we will continue with chakra and finish revisiting the resource i was using to learn.